 I was a champion swimmer and diver.
-I hit a diving board at the age of 14; my epilepsy was diagnosed at the age of 16.
+I hit a diving board at the age of 14; my epilepsy commenced at the age of 16.

-I have had epilepsy now for 45 years and am very active on social media, i.e. Facebook, Twitter, My Epilepsy Team, Linked-In etc. I am very proud to be an Ambassador of Carenity UK!
+I have had epilepsy now for 47 years, and am very active on social media, i.e. Facebook, LinkedIn, My Epilepsy Team, Epilepsy Action UK, Osteoporosis UK, Twitter, and other social media sites.
+I am very proud to be an Ambassador of Carenity UK!

-I run my own Community Page on Facebook, which gives motivational/inspirational quotes and general knowledge on epilepsy; I am Admin to many groups.
+I run my own Community/Motivational Page on Facebook, which gives positive inspirational quotes, as well as general knowledge on epilepsy; I also Admin many groups for advice, friendship, and support.

 Please feel free to join us!

-Go visit and like my Facebook page if not already a Member; follow me/us on Twitter!
+Go visit and like my Facebook page if not already a Member; follow me on Twitter!

 Remember, there is always light at the end of the tunnel!